-- Listen to the radio for information. - Be aware that flash flooding can occur.
+- Listen to the radio and social media for information. - Be aware that flash flooding can occur.
 If there is any possibility of a flash flood, move immediately to higher ground. - Be aware of streams, drainage channels, canyons, and other areas known to suddenly flood.